SidOfc/browserino/README.md

 - Added user agents
 - Patterns could falsely identify a 64bit system, made the pattern more strict
 - using `X11` in a user agent as a synonym to a `#linux?` system

-#### 23-12-2015 VERSION 1.5.1.1

-- Removed print statements from method
-- Builds are now executed for Ruby 1.9.3 as well as 2.2.1

-#### 20-12-2015 VERSION 1.5.1

-- Fixed `respond_to?` method which would first return inverted results (e.g. false when it should be true)

-#### 19-12-2015 VERSION 1.5.0

-- Implemented to_s to return a concatenated string of property values
-- Implemented to_a to return an array with arrays containing property name-value pairs
-- Implemented to_h to return a hash containing property name-value pairs
-- Removed unused code

-#### 19-12-2015 VERSION 1.4.0

-- Added not method to invert questions about browser / system
-- Added random test cases to verify that all inverted answers are correct

-#### 17-12-2015 VERSION 1.3.0

-- Added Edge detection
-- For supported browsers, it is now possible to check name and version through `method_missing?`

-#### 16-12-2015 VERSION 1.2.0

-- Opera tests didn't run before
-- For supported systems, it is possible to check OS and version through `method_missing?`

-#### 15-12-2015 VERSION 1.1.2

-- User definable 'unknown' return value

 ## Installation